maroda/sounding.com/content/blog/2025/11-05-flowforincidents/index.md

 One small gripe I have is the term **Cognitive Load**.
 This might be a controversial opinion, because it's quite the thing these days with technical teams.
 Here, it is used to describe the mental strain placed on us when our capacity to remember things is affected.
 It's a capacity problem, a storage problem.
 She is very specific about making sure to define it this way, and that is helpfully putting a boundary around the term.

-Dr Richard Cook often said that _Cognition_ is not something we can objectively know.
+[Richard Cook](https://en.wikipedia.org/wiki/Richard_Cook_(safety_researcher)) often said that _Cognition_ is not something we can objectively know.
 For example, I have a non-standard memory, it's highly contextual.
 The normal models of how many numbers and phrases a human can remember don't work with my brain, text gets flipped around and garbled like there's no place to hold it.
 Capacity and storage models do not fit.

 For describing the decompensation of a team of people due to complex circumstances, I prefer **Decision Weight**.
 That said, I understand why Cognitive Load is used in this context.
 It does communicate a state of being for teams, "load" the operative word.
 This book isn't about Cognitive Psychology, so using a handy alias that is well-known works fine.